React.useReducer Reducer Patterns, Part 3

 - Specify the next state by changing

-. - Changing
+state.value. - Changing

-as appropriate for a given transition.
+state.contextas appropriate for a given transition.

 Putting It All Together

-const [state, dispatch] = React.useReducer(reducer, initialState);const transitions = { change: (payload) => dispatch({ type: "change", payload }), reset: () => dispatch({ type: "reset" }), submit: () => dispatch({ type: "submit" }),};
+const [state, dispatch] = React.useReducer(reducer, initialState);const transitions = { change: (payload) => dispatch({ type: "change", payload }), reset: () => dispatch({ type: "reset" }), submit: () => dispatch({ type: "submit" }),};To trigger transitions, we use the dispatch() function returned by the

-hook.
+useReducer hook.
 Transitions can be triggered manually (e.g., by a user

 clicking a button) via event handlers, or automatically (e.g., when state

-changes) via useEffect
+changes) via useEffect.

 Discussing complex state chart topics in depth is beyond the scope of this article.
 What we’re demonstrating here is that you can model fairly complex systems using reducers, if somewhat awkwardly.